andrewkats9/Electric-Vehicles-EDA/README.md

 - How is the distribution of electric vehicles (EVs) across different counties and cities?
 - What are the most popular makes and models of EVs?
-- Which electric vehicle types (BEV or PHEV) are most popular ?
+- Which electric vehicle types (BEV or PHEV) are most popular?
 - What is the distribution of EVs through the years?
 - What is the distribution of electric range of vehicles preferred?
-- What is the market share between EV models ?
+- What is the market share between EV models?